 Marco Island Beaches and Parks Provide a Tropical Escape Year-round

 Marco Island – the largest barrier island in Florida’s Ten Thousand Island area – offers a tropical escape.
 While the city is located near popular Naples, many come to this island for a more remote retreat.
-However, there are plenty of places to play, too.
+However, there are places to play, too.
 If it’s time for fun in the sun, learn about the top Marco Island beaches and parks — and where to find them.

 Marco Island Beaches, Parks and Best-kept Secrets